joankirui/joankirui/README.md

 - 👋 Hi, I’m Joan Chelangat Kirui
-- 👀 I’m interested in Backend Software development with Python(Django/Flask) Typescript and React
+- 👀 I’m interested in Backend and Frontend Software development with Python(Django/Flask) Typescript and React
 - 🌱
 - 💞️ I’m looking to collaborate on projects to build up on my experience and grow my skills as a software developer
 - 📫 How to reach me